citusdata/activerecord-multi-tenant/docs/source/introduction.rst

 Purpose
 -------

 The purpose of this documentation is to provide a comprehensive guide to using ``activerecord-multi-tenant``.
-Whether you're new to multitenancy or an experienced developer looking to integrate ``activerecord-multi-tenant`` into your existing Rails application, this documentation aims to provide the information you need.
+Whether you're new to multi-tenancy or an experienced developer looking to integrate ``activerecord-multi-tenant`` into your existing Rails application, this documentation aims to provide the information you need.

 Benefits of Using ``activerecord-multi-tenant``
 ------------------------------------------------